 Home Base works in cooperation with family, school and community to provide high-quality childcare through enriching activities for all elementary children in the Wayzata School District community.

-Is a fee-based program which provides before- and after-school childcare for children age four to grade five.
+Is a fee-based program which provides before- and after-school childcare for children kindergarten to grade five.

 Is located at each of the seven Wayzata elementary schools and the Wayzata Early Learning School.

 Provides a choice-based environment where children can grow, build friendships, and develop their social skills under supervision of nurturing caregivers.

-Is led by experienced school-age professionals at each site.
+Is led by experienced professionals in school-age care at each site.